 Right.
-You’ve been on a few dates and they don’t know what you’re really like yet.
+You’ve been dating for a while now and they’re starting to see the ‘real you’.
 You know, that person who’s been known to class a Smint as the same as brushing your teeth, or who’s often to be found eating gherkins from the jar with mayonnaise and watching iPlayer.
-You know, the real you.
-Keep up the cool, refined, tasteful pretence by going to P. Franco.
+Keep up the cool, refined, tasteful pretence for a little longer by going to P. Franco.
 This little Clapton wine bar is an excellent spot for a date - as long as you get two seats on the main island - and is perfect for an evening of intimate conversation, delicious food from changing chefs, and gallons of wine.
 Oh, and elaborate false pretences.